 You need recurring revenue and your clients need a website care plan.

-Note: In this webinar, I may use the terms Website Care Plan, WordPress Management, and WordPress Security interchangeably and as part of one another.
+Note: I may use the terms Website Care Plan, WordPress Management, and WordPress Security interchangeably and as part of one another.
 The idea is helping the client understand why keeping their WordPress websites healthy is important and how you will do that for them.

 How Selling a Website Care Plan is the Starting Point